Guide: When to buy a smartphone

 Windows Phones tend to be very similar, due to the restrictive nature of the Windows Phone OS.
 Where on Android manufacturers are able to implement their own user interfaces (UIs), on Windows Phone it’s a mostly uniform experience across the board.
 As such it becomes more about hardware comparison, such as display quality and size, rather than software.

 It is true that manufacturers tend to have big releases following a new version of Windows Phone hitting the market.
 But these phones are often followed by other handsets that are just as, or even more, desirable.
 An example of this is the Nokia Lumia 800, which followed the Windows Phone Mango release.
-The Lumia 800 was an impressive phone, but just months after the 800’s release the Lumia 900 was ready impress the market even more.
+The Lumia 800 was an impressive phone, but just months after the 800’s release the Lumia 900 was ready to impress the market even more.

-Once again we suggest going for something less than 6 months old and always check if there’s a new version coming out soon.
+Once again we suggest going for something less than 6 months old, and always check if there’s a new version coming out soon.
 With Windows Phone devices there tends to be less of an overall market cycle like there is with iOS and a slower, more-steady stream of new handsets than with Android.
 So if there is a phone right around the corner that better suits your needs then it’s probably worth waiting for, but there’s less of a specific “right time” to buy when one is talking about Windows Phone handsets.

-- Windows Phones: Find whatever is best for you and grab it.
+To sum it up: Find whatever is best for you and grab it.
 Make sure it isn’t too old (once again try to stay under 6 months) and check if there is a new and better one right around the corner.

 News by Topic